TV Tropes Needs Your Help

 - And if the Courier helps the Bright Brotherhood with their rockets, No-bark plays it even more straight by telling a toy bear near one of Radio New Vegas' microphones just what happened: the unidentified flying objects he saw were religious ghouls in rockets looking for a land to call their own.

-- Hidden Depths: Challenge him to a game of Caravan sometime.
+- King Of Games: Challenge him to a game of Caravan sometime.
 You'll be surprised to see that this crazy old man is one of the richest players in the game, and is capable of putting up more than a thousand caps a game.

 - Properly Paranoid: At the very least, he's right in thinking that there are some mighty suspicious things going on, even if the conclusions he jumps to are rather strange.